emplack/urban-spoon/index.md

 <body>

 <h2><span></span>Emily Plack</h2>
-  <p> Educator </p>
+  <p>Educator</p>
 </body>
 </html>

-With experience in education for 8 years in a variety of different settings from K-12 schools, corporate trainning, and even outdoor education.
-I graduated with a Bachelor's of Science from Towson University with coursework in instructional technology, eductional theory, building curriculum, creating accurate assessments, and culturally responsive instruction.
+I am a passionate and experienced educator with 8 years in a variety of different instructional settings from public and private K-12 schools to corporate trainning and even outdoor education.
+I graduated with a Bachelor's of Science from Towson University with coursework in <b> <i>instructional technology, eductional theory, building curriculum, creating accurate assessments, and culturally responsive instruction</i> </b>.
+My passion for education goes beyond my place of work, I am often learning new things and developing more knowledge of my passions in conservationism, yoga, local and federal politics, as well as, modern psychology.

+### Certifications

+Standard Professional I Teaching Cerificate Grades 1 - 6 through the state of Maryland with Ancillary Credits in: Special Education and Reading 12

+Certified Enneagram Coach (through <i>Your Enneagram Coach</i>)

+### Proficient In:

+G Suite,
+MS Office,
+Canva,
+Zapier,
+Calendly,
+Slack,
+Zoom,
+TikTok,
+Facebook,
+Instagram,
+Twitter,
+Later,
+Dropbox,
+Trello,

-### Markdown
+### Building Proficiency In:

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+HTML,
+Google Ads,
+Adobe,
+Articulate,

 ```markdown
 Syntax highlighted code block